Ex-fund managers can remain free during U.S. insider trading appeal

-NEW YORK (Reuters) - Two former hedge fund managers persuaded a U.S. appeals court on Tuesday to allow them to remain free on bail as they seek to have their insider-trading convictions thrown out.
+NEW YORK, June 18 (Reuters) - Two former hedge fund managers persuaded a U.S. appeals court on Tuesday to allow them to remain free on bail as they seek to have their insider-trading convictions thrown out.

 Todd Newman, a former portfolio manager at hedge fund Diamondback Capital Management, and Anthony Chiasson, co-founder of hedge fund Level Global Investors, had been set to begin prison sentences later this summer.

-The two were convicted in December of illegally trading in Dell Inc DELL.O and Nvidia Corp (NVDA.O) stock based on non-public information supplied by research analysts.
+The two were convicted in December of illegally trading in Dell Inc and Nvidia Corp stock based on non-public information supplied by research analysts.

 After a hearing on Tuesday, the 2nd U.S. Circuit Court of Appeals in New York granted their request to remain free on bail while they pursued their appeal, which they argued raised substantial issues under the law.